KarstenSchulz/twodolib/README.rst

 ``--execute`` option::

         task2do -e "Save the world."
-        # no output here, but the task should be in your standard list in 2Do
+        # no output here, but the task should be added into your standard list in 2Do

 Features
 --------

 * runs with Python 3 and Python 2
 * Create tasks on the command line and show the corresponding URL scheme, for copy and pasting it.
 * Create tasks on the command line and open the corresponding URL scheme to send it to `2DoApp <http://www.2doapp.com>`_

 See the documentation at http://twodolib.readthedocs.org/en/latest/